paulch42/lean-spec/md/TMI.md

 Traditionally, structures (records) are used to model data consisting of multiple disparate elements.
 Dependent types introduce the capability to directly encode constraints that relate the elements of a type.
-The consequence is that instances of the type that structurally look like elements of the type are excluded because they fail to satisfy the constraints.
+The consequence is that instances of the item that structurally look like elements of the type are excluded because they fail to satisfy the constraints.

 In the case of `FlightDeparture`, the empty set is of type `Set RunwayDesig`, but field